Night view of Shibuya in Tokyo

 Haneda airport is closer to Tokyo, so you can take a limousine bus to get to Shinjuku.

-For Narita airport, the most convenient option is taking the JR Narita express to Central Tokyo.
-It’s a good use for your JR pass as well!
+For Narita Airport, the most convenient option is taking the JR Narita Express to Central Tokyo.
+It’s a good use for your JR pass as well, so we would love to suggest you buying one, as it’s going to be a perfectly invested money when travelling to Japan.

 A street in Akihabara district in Tokyo